kubescape/kubescape.io/docs/use_cases/prioritizing-and-addressing-vulnerabilities.md

 ### Contextual Relevance with eBPF:

-Utilize Kubescape’s helm chart solution, which leverages eBPF technology, to ascertain the actual relevance of vulnerabilities by identifying which packages are loaded into memory, providing a more accurate risk assessment.
+Utilize Kubescape’s helm chart, which leverages eBPF technology, to ascertain the actual relevance of vulnerabilities by identifying which packages are loaded into memory, providing a more accurate risk assessment.

 ### Testing and Deployment: